What's in your wastewater?

-Wastewater is the term used to describe the disposed water and solids from communities, industries, and manufacturing facilities that flows into wastewater treatment plants or waterways.
-It is important to know what constituents make up wastewater and be aware of what enters the waterways or is discharged into wastewater treatment plants.
-Implementing a wastewater treatment system to remove the five parameters listed below is extremely important in order to protect the environment, aquatic life and also meet permitted effluent discharge regulations for your business.
+Wastewater is the term used to describe the disposed water and solids from communities, industries, and manufacturing facilities that flows into receiving wastewater treatment plants or waterways.
+The treatment of wastewater discharges are for reuse or compliant disposal to the receiving environment.
+The world has grown, as have the compliance requirement for discharge wastewater.
+Today, it is required to know what constituents are in the wastewater prior to entry to the waterways or wastewater treatment plants.
+Implementing a wastewater treatment system to remove the five parameters listed below is extremely important in order to keep your business leading the way environmentally for customers, employees, host communities and shareholders.

 Five Important Parameters and Characteristics that Make Up Wastewater:

-- TKN & TN – TKN Stands for the Total Kjeldahl Nitrogen.
+TKN & TN – TKN Stands for the Total Kjeldahl Nitrogen.
 In wastewater, it is comprised of organic and ammonia nitrogen.
 TN stands for the Total Nitrogen.
 In wastewater, this is comprised of organic nitrogen, ammonia, nitrite and nitrate.
-If these constituents enter the waterways it can be extremely harmful to the aquatic life and the environment.
-By meeting TKN & TN requirements, your business will be in compliance and may avoid surcharge fees.
+Meeting TKN & TN as well as Phosphorus requirements have become a priority in recent years for discharge waters.

 The five parameters above are not the only characteristics that make up wastewater.
 Each waste stream is unique based on the origin and processes used during the generation of the wastewater. bioprocessH2O’s team of professional engineers can design, construct and install wastewater treatment systems customized to your treatment and water reuse needs.
-We offer a portfolio of technologies that can treat wastewater streams to meet federal, state or local regulations.
-No matter your industry, Food & Beverage, Oil & Gas, etc., getting the most out of your water should be something your business considers.
+We offer a portfolio of technologies that can treat wastewater streams to meet federal, state or local requirements.
+No matter your industry, Food & Beverage, Landfills, Pharmaceutical & Cosmetic, Agriculture & Aquaculture, Mining, Oil & Gas, etc., getting the most out of your water should be something your business considers.
 Click to see The Markets We Serve and how bioprocessH2O can help your business!